World War II by country: Bahrain

-Bangladesh

-Bangladesh was part of British India during World War II.
-See this article's section on India and Bengal famine of 1943.

-Belarus

-See Soviet Union and Byelorussian SSR.

 Belgium

-In 1936 Belgium had declared its neutrality in the event of war in Europe.
+In 1936, Belgium had declared its neutrality in the event of war in Europe.
 Nevertheless, in May 1940, Germany launched a surprise attack during its wider blitzkrieg against France.
 Belgian forces resisted the invasion in the Battle of Belgium for 18 days, but the Belgian army and its commander, King Leopold III, surrendered on 28 May 1940.
 A few Belgian soldiers escaped via Dunkirk, but the King and most of the army were made prisoners of war.
 Many remained imprisoned until the end of World War II.

 Germany occupied Belgium and installed a military government.
 The occupiers imposed harsh taxes and strict rationing.
 Hundreds of thousands of Belgians laboured in Germany during the war, most as part of Germany's forced labour programme.
 Around 25,000 Jews and Romani were deported during the Holocaust in Belgium, most passing through the Mechelen transit camp.
 Nearly all lost their lives in the Nazi death camps.
 A number of Nazi collaborationist groups operated in Flanders and Wallonia; other Belgians collaborated through the national administration and the Flemish and Walloon Legions of the Waffen-SS.
 In opposition, the Belgian Resistance comprised numerous groups that fought against the occupation in various ways.
 Groupe G ran a successful campaign of sabotage against railroads, while other groups worked to protect Jewish people from deportation or help downed Allied airmen escape from the country.

 Belgium's elected government fled the occupation, relocating to France and then London, where it established the Belgian government in exile under Hubert Pierlot and the Free Belgian Forces under Victor van Strydonck de Burkel.
-Belgian forces participated in the D-Day campaign, the Italian Campaign, the landings on Walcheren Island, and the Battle of the Atlantic.
+Belgian forces participated in the D-Day campaign, the Italian campaign, the landings on Walcheren Island, and the Battle of the Atlantic.
 Britain and the United States targeted occupied Belgium with strategic bombing, which caused many civilian casualties.
 The Liberation of Belgium began in September 1944 when Allied forces, including Free Belgians, entered the country.
 German troops counterattacked in December with the Ardennes Offensive; the failure of that offensive forced all German troops out of Belgium by February 1945.
 German V-bomb attacks continued until the end of the war.

-Postwar Belgium joined NATO and the Benelux customs union, while accusations of collaboration by King Leopold sparked the political crisis called the Royal Question.
+Post-war Belgium joined NATO and the Benelux customs union, while accusations of collaboration by King Leopold sparked the political crisis called the Royal Question.